baqwas/flask_grinberg/README.md

 # Reference
 These notes were prepared during self-paced learning.
 Over 20 years ago, I used to practice Flask tutorials based on Microsoft webinars!
+Unfortunately, I never had the bandwidth to practice what I learned.
+Now, with enforced involuntary retirement, I can indulge in nostalgia.

-This document uses examples from Miguel Grinberg as illustrated in his Flask Mega-Tutorial (new and improved edition, of course).
+This document uses examples from Miguel Grinberg as illustrated in his Flask Mega-Tutorial (new and improved edition, of course):
+Flask Web Development by Miguel Grinberg, (O’Reilly).
+Copyright 2014 Miguel Grinberg, 978-1-449-3726-2.

 # flask
 Flask deployment and basic exercises